Final Paper

 • a relevant title

-• a paragraph describing the news item or the theme you are examining – and the questions that will guide your research
+• a paragraph describing the issue or event you will examine – and the questions that will guide your research

-• a bibliography of your news article(s) and relevant secondary sources (which should include at least a relevant chapter from the textbook and two recent articles from peer-reviewed scholarly history journals
+• a bibliography of your news article(s) and relevant secondary sources which should include at least a relevant chapter from the textbook and relevant secondary sources

 Outside Research